2204447/CS220AU-DP-2022/index.md

 Social Media
 Data

+How is privacy related to an existential risk?

 AI – artificial intelligence is software used by computers to mimic aspects of human intelligence (AI safety can be defined as a way to ensure that AI is deployed in ways thatdo not harm humanity)